tanujdhiman/Data_Structure_and_Algorithms/Stack/Readme.md

 ## Advantages of Implementing Stack using Linked List over Arrays :

 Advantages of Implementing Stacks using Linked List Over arrays is that it is possible to implements a stack that can shrink or grow as much as needed.
+In using arrays will put a restriction to the maximum capacity of the array